dr-js/stash/server/data-sharing-setup.md

 rm -rf "/root/data-host/__setup/"

 # search for "TODO: CONFIG HERE" & delete mark & and place in actual info
-if grep "TODO: CONFIG HERE" -rn "/root/data-host/"; then # sanity check echo "should search & place in actual info where marked 'TODO: CONFIG HERE'" exit 1 fi

-# then do the setup
+if grep "TODO: CONFIG HERE" -rn "/root/data-host/" then echo "should search & place in actual info where marked 'TODO: CONFIG HERE'" # sanity check else bash "/root/data-host/00-init/setup-host.sh" # do the setup fi
-bash "/root/data-host/00-init/setup-host.sh"
 ```

 for client server: